Waterfall Charts in PowerPoint: The Complete Guide for Consultants

 Structure: Start Value → Positive Drivers → Negative Drivers → End Value

-Type 3: Year-over-Year (or Period Comparison)#
+Type 3: Year-over-Year Comparison#

 A specific application of the gap waterfall for time-based comparisons.
+Annual revenue changes broken into price/volume/mix, cost variance by category, or market share movement.

 Structure: Prior Period → Volume Effect → Price Effect → Mix Effect → Current Period